MarkRoldan88/Mastercam-Level-Exporter/README.md

    - ⚠️ _Levels that have no entities are ignored, and will be cleared from **Mastercam**_
    - When naming levels in Mastercam, avoid using symbols (such as ()%#* etc.)
    - If the level names in Mastercam are left blank, they will be named 'level' in the level-exporter
+   - You can name levels within the level-exporter, to use for the file export (this will not affect the level names within Mastercam)
 2. Open the Level-Exporter by using the `Run Add-In` feature under the `Home` tab, and look for the `level-exporter.dll`
    -  Alternatively if you've added it to the Mastercam ribbon, click on the icon
    -  Alternatively if you've added it to the context menu, right click and select the Level-Exporter